 Since the Instant Pot gives a tight seal and high pressure, no water evaporates at all.

-So yes, Instant Pot brown rice and even Instant Pot wild rice need the exact same amount of water as Instant Pot white rice. *mind-blown*
+So yes, brown rice and even wild rice need the exact same amount of water as white rice in an evaporation-proof environment. *mind-blown*

-What If My Instant Pot Rice Is Too Hard With a 1:1 Ratio?
+What If My Rice Is Too Hard With a 1:1 Ratio?

-So, what if the rice is still crunchy and uncooked with the 1:1 ratio after pressure cooking.
-If your rice is uncooked that doesn’t mean next time it needs more water, that means, next time it needs more TIME.
+If your rice is hard or uncooked that doesn’t mean next time it needs more water, that means, next time it needs more TIME.
 Did you wait for FULL natural pressure release?

-Unfortunately, you cannot “safe” undercooked rice in the Instant Pot as putting the lid back on and turning the pot back on just leads to the dreaded burn warning.
+Unfortunately, you cannot “save” undercooked rice in the Instant Pot as putting the lid back on and turning the pot back on just leads to the dreaded burn warning.
 I recommend adding the undercooked rice to a soup or stew maybe 5 minutes before it’s done simmering.

 You most likely used too much water.
 1:1 water to rice ratio is essential for all rice types.

 Use the exact same container to measure both rice and water.
-Some cups are imperial (236ml), others are metric (250ml) and the little plastic cup that comes with the Instant Pot is neither (160ml).
+Some cups are standard American (236ml), others are metric (250ml) and the little plastic cup that comes with the Instant Pot is neither (160ml).
 So do not use different measuring cups to measure rice and water.

 Does 1:1 Apply For 1 Cup Just As It Does For 4 Cups?